Mentha: Culinary

 The leaf, fresh or dried, is the culinary source of mint.
 Fresh mint is usually preferred over dried mint when storage of the mint is not a problem.
 The leaves have a warm, fresh, aromatic, sweet flavor with a cool aftertaste, and are used in teas, syrups, candies, ice creams, sweet foods, beverages, jellies and sauces.
 In Middle Eastern cuisine, mint is used in lamb dishes, while in British cuisine and American cuisine, mint sauce and mint jelly are used, respectively.
 Mint (pudina) is a staple in Indian cuisine, used for flavouring curries and other dishes.

 Mint is a necessary ingredient in Touareg tea, a popular tea in northern African and Arab countries.
 Alcoholic drinks sometimes feature mint for flavor or garnish, such as the mint julep and the mojito.
 Crème de menthe is a mint-flavored liqueur used in drinks such as the grasshopper.

-Mint essential oil and menthol are extensively used as flavorings in breath fresheners, drinks, antiseptic mouth rinses, toothpaste, chewing gum, desserts, and candies, such as mint (candy) and mint chocolate.
+Mint essential oil and menthol are extensively used as flavorings in breath fresheners, drinks, antiseptic mouth rinses, toothpaste, chewing gum, desserts, mint candy, and mint chocolate.
 The substances that give the mints their characteristic aromas and flavors are menthol (the main aroma of peppermint and Japanese peppermint) and pulegone (in pennyroyal and Corsican mint).
 The compound primarily responsible for the aroma and flavor of spearmint is L-carvone.